benenaes/SDC_Behavioral_Cloning/writeup_report.md

 The second experiment was on the same lake track, but now at the maximum speed of 30 mph.
 The results can be found in **videos/lake-30mph.mp4**

 The third experiment was on the mountain track, at 15 mph.
+The results can be found in **videos/mountains-15mph.mp4**

 ![2017_12_27_21_42_02_691](/writeup-images/2017_12_27_21_42_02_691.jpg)